 While at Qpay I was also able to transition into other roles, which helped me achieve an even more comprehensive understanding of Scrum.
 After about a year in the ScrumMaster role, I transitioned to a Product Owner role and acquired my CSPO.
 A year later I was promoted to a Director position in the Operations department, which put me in a key stakeholder position for many of the Scrum teams.
 I was also able to have a small project team of my own for managing Operations projects, which included implementing Microsoft Dynamics CRM.
 Overall it was a phenomenal experience to work with such a high-performing organization, and to gain experience from a ScrumMaster role, Product Owner role, and a key stakeholder role.

 In January 2014 I was offered an IT Project Manager opportunity with California Earthquake Authority (CEA) in my hometown of Sacramento, CA. Once again I found myself making the difficult position to leave a Director level position, but could not pass up the opportunity to return home.
 It helped that CEA was exactly the type of challenge that appeals to me.
 CEA is an extremely tradition Waterfall organization, but has a strong desire to transition to Agile.
-I am now at the forefront of that effort to transition CEA to Agile based on my experiences since 2010.
+I am now at the forefront of the effort to transition CEA to Agile.
 More to come on how the transition goes.

 I am excited about what the future holds as I continue my journey in Agile Project Management.
-I have short term goals of obtaining my CSP and PMI-ACP certifications, and see myself seeking the CSC, and possibly CST certifications in the future.
+I have now obtained my CSP, and see myself progressing to the CSC and CST certifications in the future.

 January 2014 - Present, Sacramento, CA, United States